hericdehon/InDesign/README.md

 - The file 'VARIOUS AND DIFFERENT SPACES BY SIMPLE SPACE.xml' looks for any spaces that are not single spaces and converts them to single spaces.
 Additionally, it converts any sequence of spaces to a single simple space.
 - The file 'REMOVE SPACES AT THE END OF PARAGRAPH.xml' removes spaces after the period.

-See the path at the end where the files should be saved.
+See, at end of readme, the path where files should be saved.
 Attached is a demonstration video.

 If you have questions or found errors, message me.
 If you find a better solution than mine, let me know.